Candice is a theophile, multimedia artist, aromatherapy enthusiast, freelance writer, and a regular contributor to many

 Method #2 for Sealing and Protecting Alcohol Ink Projects

-Method #2 is very similar to the first method with the exception of the ending.
-There are three stages in method two, the only difference in the last coating.
-As stated earlier, KAMAR VARNISH is crucial for first protective layer.
+Method #2 is very similar to the first method, with the exception of the ending.
+There are three stages in method two; the only difference is the last coating.
+As stated earlier, KAMAR VARNISH is crucial for the first protective layer.

-It really just depends on what kind of project you are working on, and how you want the final product to look.
+It really just depends on what kind of project you are working on and how you want the final product to look.
 If you want a deep glossy surface that has a little depth, use this method #2), and at least five coats of final gloss coats, making sure to dry well between each layer.

-If you want an even deeper glossy effect, then read on to find out how to use Method #3 with resin.
+If you want an even deeper glossy effect, read on to find out how to use Method #3 with resin.

 Most of the information from the video and Jane Monteith came from the "alcohol ink art community" on Facebook and personal experience.

 NOTE: Please take all the necessary safety precautions when using these products.
 Spray in a well-ventilated area.